-If there are delays due to filing at the wrong time, you run the risk of running out of time to apply and having to leave the UK.
+If there are delays due to filing at the wrong time, there is a risk of running out of time to apply and having to leave the UK.
 Any delays caused by filing at the wrong time will also lead to you losing the right to appeal.

 There may be extenuating circumstances that will be considered for an appeal, or you may be able to extend your current leave, but this will be subject to circumstances and again is time sensitive.

-Tier 1 exceptional talent, entrepreneur and investor applicants are not eligible to apply using the premium service.
+Tier 1 entrepreneur and investor applicants are not eligible to apply using the premium service.

 Section 1 is for all your personal details, name, date of birth, address, passport number , etc.Along with this you will need to provide your current and valid passport or travel documents and 2 colour passport sized photographs of each applicant with names clearly written on the back, amongst other evidence.